 AWARD CRITERIA

-There will be seven (7) competitive awards for feature films in 2023 – Best Feature, Best Documentary Feature, Best International Feature, Outstanding Lead Performance, Outstanding Supporting Performance, Best Screenplay, and the Breakthrough Director Award presented by Cadillac.
-All eligible submissions must meet the following basic criteria for competitive awards:
+There will be nine competitive awards for feature films in 2024 – Best Feature, Best Documentary Feature, Best International Feature, Best Director, Breakthrough Director, Best Screenplay, Outstanding Lead Performance, Outstanding Supporting Performance, and Breakthrough Performer.
+All eligible submissions must meet the following criteria for competitive awards:

 • Filmmaking with a point of view.
-Each Gotham Award™ will be given to individual films or performers in films where the vision of an individual director, producer, writer or writer/director is abundantly evident, and where the film cannot be classically defined as a “work for hire.”
+Each Gotham Award™ will be given to individual films or performers in films where the vision of an individual director, producer, writer or writer/director is abundantly evident.

 • Screening availability by the Nominating Committees.